apollographql/apollo-server/docs/source/federation/managed-federation.md

   });
 ```

 However for larger scale projects it can be helpful to remotely manage service definitions, such that new services may be added or existing services modified at runtime.
-For these use cases, aApollo Gateway can be configured to pull a remotely hosted service definition from Apollo Engine.
+For these use cases, an Apollo Gateway can be configured to pull a remotely hosted service definition from Apollo Engine.

-> Currently the hosted federation service is only available for enterprise.
-Other customers interested in hosted definitions should reach out to sales to discuss expanding their plans.

 ## Uploading Service Definitions